Two-dimensional $\mathbb{Z}_2$ lattice gauge theory on a near-term quantum simulator: variational quantum optimization, confinement, and topological order: Details on the QAOA implementation

 Regarding the transferability of the optimal schedules to larger system sizes, we use the optimal angles obtained for $L=3$, either with basin hopping or with a two-step optimization, as initial guess for local optimizations of larger system sizes $L=4,5$.
 Specifically, for each value of $h$, we compare the best fidelity out of 10 BFGS local search runs, each of them initialized with the optimal $2\mathrm{P}$ parameters previously found for $L=3$, plus a small noise to facilitate the exploration of the energy landscape.

-Our results are reported in Fig.~\ref{fig:Fidelity-globalvsdt-initialization}, where full symbols refer to local minimizations starting from the $L=3$ two-step optimal schedules and empty symbols starting from to the $L=3$ global minimum.
-We find that the optimal angles returned by the two-step algorithm provide a better guess for larger systems, resulting in higher fidelity.
+Our results are reported in Fig.~\ref{fig:Fidelity-globalvsdt-initialization}(a), where we compare local minimizations starting from the $L=3$ two-step optimal schedules (star symbols) local searches starting from to the $L=3$ global minimum (circles), and the two-step process applied directly on the lerger system (squares).
+We find that the optimal angles returned by the two-step algorithm provide a better guess for larger systems, resulting in higher fidelity than a local search initialized with the global minimum for $L=3$.
 This may be linked to the existence of some patterns in the optimal parameters found with the two-step scheme, in particular their smoothness as a function of $m=1\cdots \Ptrot$, as summarized in Appendix~\ref{app:smooth}.
+The performance of the two-step optimization applied directly on the target system $L=4$ or $L=5$ is instead comparable with the transfer of the schedule from $L=3$, although the latter is slightly better at large magnetic fields.

+However, once the optimal schedule for a given system size is known, it is convenient to leverage on that result to initialize the QAOA search for larger systems, instead of running a new two-step optimization from scratch.
+In fact, although the performances in terms of final fidelity are similar, the schedule transfer requires less iterations than the two-steps optimization.
+This is shown in Fig.~\ref{fig:Fidelity-globalvsdt-initialization}(b), where we compare the number of BFGS iterations required in the final local minimum search on a system with $L=5$ for different optimization strategies: schedule transferring from $L=3$ to $L=5$, from $L=4$ to $L=5$, and the two-steps protocol directly on $L=5$.
+The latter requires in general a larger number of iterations and its overall cost must be added to the resources required for the optimization of the time step $\Delta t$.